Chartered Secretary Mentorship Programme 2018 – Nurturing our Young Professionals

-- Have clear objectives/targets of what he/she expects to achieve by participating in the programme
+- Set clear objectives/targets of what you expect to achieve by participating in the programme

-- Discuss and agree on his/her expectations with the mentor at the start of the mentor-mentee relationship
+- Discuss and agree on your expectations with the mentor at the start of the mentor-mentee relationship

 - Be proactive and willing to contribute and show initiatives in consulting the mentor

-- Participate actively in the HKICS and mentorship activities with the mentor and other mentees
+- Participate actively in HKICS and mentorship activities with the mentor and other mentees

 Your roles as Mentor

-- Advisor: share knowledge and acts as an experienced and trusted counsellor
+- Advisor: share knowledge and act as an experienced and trusted counsellor

 - Coach: give advice on improving performance or aiding career development